 One major perk of life in Antarctica is that all travel expenses, food, and housing are covered.
 For Australians, even “personal hygiene products and medical needs are catered for” but I have a hard time believing the American side is as generous in that regard.

 Still, this means that even though salaries for any given position are pretty comparable to what they’d be at home, the savings when you get a job in Antarctica are astronomical.
 In fact, Michael says, “in reality the only outgoing expenses you have there are any phone calls you make. ” For a self described “heavy phone user,” this still only adds up to about $80 a month.

-Watch Antarctica: A Year on Ice for more insight.
-This doc was made over the course of 10 years and digs deeper into the human side of life on the continent.
+Watch Antarctica: A Year on Ice for more insight on day-to-day life in Antarctica.
+The documentary was made over the course of 10 years and digs deeper into the human side of life on the continent.
 Rent it on Amazon or, if your library has access, you can watch it free on Kanopy.

 I asked Michael what he wished the average person knew about Antarctica and he told me that the experience has taught him so much more than he expected and truly changed his life.
 Much of that is due to the tight-knit community that forms every year.